mdwcrft/mdwcrft.github.io/_posts/2019-04-08-ML4-optimization.md

 ### Tikhonov Regularization

-Here a $\lambda$ term is used as a penality for complexity.
+AKA penalised regularization, a $\lambda$ term is used as a penality for complexity.
-AKA penalised regularization

 $$\hat f = argmin_{f \in \mathscr F} \hat R(f) + \lambda \Omega (f)$$